chammaaomar/6824-Distributed-Systems/lectures/lec1.md

   could be spread out all over the GFS.
 These files are sorted in order to group all the values for a given key together, then the user-defined reduce function is invoked _at least once_ per key.
 There are as many output files produced as there are reduce workers.
-- The Map and Reduce functions are pure, mathematical functions that _only_ act on their inputs to produce outputs.
+- The map and reduce functions are pure, mathematical functions that _only_ act on their inputs to produce outputs.
 They don't produce any side-effects.
 This ensures safe retries in case of failure (idempotence), because they most likely will be run more than once.
 - MapReduce is very imperative, in the sense if you have a complex task you would run